 Their son John Alger had married Sarah Pulsipher in Nauvoo in 1842, and the Algers crossed the plains to Salt Lake City in the company led by Zerah Pulsipher, who was Sarah's father and also a member of the Seven Presidents of Seventy.
 Clarissa's mother died enroute in Coucil Bluffs, Iowa in Jan.
 1847 and her brother Alvah at Mt.
 Pisgah that July.
 Her brother Solomon died that Dec. and her brother Thomas in Jan.
 1848.
 Samuel and Clarissa arrived in Salt Lake City in Sep 1848.

 At age 60, Clarissa and her husband (age 64) were called on a mission to help settle southern Utah under the LDS Apostle George A. Smith (cousin to the Prophet Joseph Smith, Jr.).
 The group of 28 families, which included her daughter Clarissa and husband Francis Whitney, founded Parowan, Utah in Jan.
 1851.
 They returned to Salt Lake in 1853 when their mission ended, but then moved back to Parowan.
 Clarissa died on 22 Jul 1870 in Parowan, Utah.

-Much of this information here was taken from her son Levi Hancock's journal and also from Carol Wolf's research.
-See also a similar page.
+Some of the information here was taken from Levi Hancock's journal and also from Carol E. Wolf's research.